comphy-lab/2023_Bubble-bursting-in-an-elasto-viscoplastic-medium/README.md

 ## Bubble bursting in an elasto-viscoplastic medium ##

-This repository contains the code and supplementary material for the article titled _Bubble bursting in an elastoviscoplastic medium_.
+This repository contains the code and supplementary material for the article titled _Bubble bursting in an elasto-viscoplastic medium_.

 You are free to use the code or data.
 For the use of the same in scientific communications, we request you to cite our article as: